lsms-worldbank/labeller/src/mdhlp/lbl_use_meta.md

 __**from**_meta__(_string_) indicates the name of the metadata the command should use.
 This metadata is expected to be saved in a [char](https://www.stata.com/manuals/pchar.pdf) with the same name as the metadata.
 The command [sel_add_metadata](https://lsms-worldbank.github.io/selector/reference/sel_add_metadata.html) stores Survey Solution metadata this way.

-__**tem**plate__(_string_) allows the user to provide a template that the meta data value should be combined with.
-The template should be a single string.
-The string must include the placeholder `{META}` that the meta data value will replace.
+__**tem**plate__(_string_) allows the user to provide a template describing how the metadata should be writen into the template.
+The template should be a single string and must include `{META}`, a placeholder indicating where that the metadata value will written.
 See below for an example.

 __**app**ly_to__(_string_) indicates that the template should be applied to a variable label for that variable.
-If the option `template()` is used, then the meta data value in combination with the template will be used.
+If the option `template()` is used, then the metadata value in combination with the template will be used.
 The only valid value this option accepts is `varlabel`.
 Future versions of this command might allow more options.

 __**miss**ing_ok__ suppresses the error thrown if no variable in __varlist()__ has a `char` with the name used in __from_meta()__.
 Variables in __varlist()__ without the relevant `char` will be ignored by this command.